 Weight limit: One surefire way to know that your child has grown out of their Mini scooter is their weight!
 Our lean-to-steer scooters operate by children leaning their body weight from side to side in order to steer.
 Each scooter model is designed to be a perfect fit for its weight range and ideal for children at different stages of growth.
 The minimum weight for kids to properly ride and operate their Maxi scooter is 35 lbs.
 Below that?
 We recommend sticking with your Mini a bit longer!
-With weight maximums above 35 lbs, our Mini Original and Mini Deluxe scooters can support your rider until they’re ready for the Maxi.
+With weight maximums above 35 lbs, we recommend riding Mini Original and Mini Deluxe scooters until they’re ready for the Maxi.
 Usually this is around age 5!
-You can find our maximum weight for each scooter below.
+All of our 3-wheeled scooters have been safety tested up to 110 lbs.

 Handlebar height: While we recommend weight to be the deciding factor when looking to bump up to the next size scooter, handlebar height can play a part as well.
 We recommend that scooter handlebars rest between the rider’s belly button and mid-chest.
 If your child is quite tall and their handlebars are looking a bit short, it may be time to start looking at a Maxi 3-wheeled scooter.
 Take a peek at your child’s weight to determine if they’re ready to make the switch!
 Below you’ll find our handlebar height ranges for our 3-wheelers.